There are four different ways to belong to the Education Law Association. View our membership brochure.

 • $150 per year

 All the privileges of active membership.
-Restricted to students taking nine or more credit hours and may be held for a maximum of two years.
+Restricted to students taking six or more credit hours and may be held for a maximum of two years.
+Access all member materials online, no option for hard copy materials.

 • $75 per year